-¡El Aleph! – repetí.

 My apartment that first evening paralleled the city.
 I stood in a void, which not only rendered me invisible to others – a city’s usual anonymity – but the disorienting darkness had me feeling my way around in search of something tangible.
 I could only discern the interior through what it had drawn in from elsewhere: faint reflections of light.

 My Argentinian flatmates came back later that night.
 They couldn’t fix the electricity, but their presence filled the apartment and we ate empanadas (Argentinian pastries) in the dark.
 When I would later ask them, or others, what it is that defines their city or country, they would shrug, never having problematized the notion of identity.
-This might be too European of a question for Buenos Aires.

 Where all colors of light intersect, there’s white.